High availability

 -

 Check status when switching install stage (pre-install/app-env/app-install).
-Non-zero status is a failed execution.
-For example:
+Nonzero status is a failed execution.
+Example:

 cat some.sh | bash -e -o pipefail if [ $STATUS -eq 0 ] then echo "Script [PASS]" # Continue to next step else echo "Script [FAILED]" >&2 # Signal your resources exit 1 fi